Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 In TensorFlow: tf.data.experimental.make_csv_dataset can take multiple files.

-In PyTorch: you can write a custom Dataset class that loads from multiple CSVs.
+In PyTorch: i can write a custom Dataset class that loads from multiple CSVs.

 So you don’t actually need one huge CSV—you just need a consistent feature schema across datasets.